 According to an article on Kiplinger, “Foreign investment in developing countries dropped 16% in 2014.
 This has resulted in a $2.5 trillion funding gap, which has made it nearly impossible for these countries to cope with chronic problems such as food and water shortages, limited healthcare access, and failing infrastructure.”

 As if this wasn’t enough.
 Similarly, the clean-energy sector is experiencing a major capital shortfall.
 The International Energy Agency calculates that an additional $36 trillion will be needed over the next 35 years to curb the most extreme effects of climate change.

-That is 36 TRILLION DOLLARS!
+That is $36 trillion!
 Philanthropy has done and will continue to do its part, but at this rate, we can only save ourselves in everyone weighs in, from individual investors to the big corporations.
 Businesses must now find a way to add value to the society and to preserve society as a part of their business model.

 Impact investing is perfect for these times because you can still make money while helping out, but the main reason why I think it will define the future of investing and business planning is because it seems to be our last hope.

 That being said, the feel is still in its infancy and as it grows hopefully so will participation in it grow.

 DISCLAIMER: This article expresses my own ideas and opinions.
 Any information I have shared are from sources that I believe to be reliable and accurate.
 I did not receive any financial compensation in writing this post, nor do I own any shares in any company I’ve mentioned.
 I encourage any reader to do their own diligent research first before making any investment decisions.